pymc-devs/pymc-examples/examples/gaussian_processes/GP-Births.myst.md

 ax.set_title(label="Relative Births in the USA in 1969 - 1988", fontsize=18, fontweight="bold")
 ```

 We see a clear long term trend component and a clear yearly seasonality.
-Let's deep dive into the yearly seasonality.
+The plot above has many many data points and we want to make sure we understand seasonal patters at different levels (which might be hidden in the plot above).
+Hence, we systematically check seasonality at various levels.

+Let's continue looking by averaging over the day of the year:

 ```{code-cell} ipython3
 fig, ax = plt.subplots()